The Early Years: 1950's

 1956: Mk Eleven sports racing car introduced

 Team Lotus introduced two sports-racers in 1955.
-The Mk.
-X was a larger-engined version of the Mk VIII, running 2.0-litre Bristol or 2.0-litre Connaught power, and only seven were made, while the Eleven (one of only two Lotus models to have its Mark or Type number spelled out – the other was the Seven) was a more elegant and much more numerous car, with power-plants ranging from 750cc Coventry-Climax via 1100cc Climax and 1172cc Ford to 2.0-litre Maserati.
+The Mark X was a larger-engined version of the Mk VIII, running 2.0-litre Bristol or 2.0-litre Connaught power, and only seven were made, while the Eleven (one of only two Lotus models to have its Mark or Type number spelled out – the other was the Seven) was a more elegant and much more numerous car, with power-plants ranging from 750cc Coventry-Climax via 1100cc Climax and 1172cc Ford to 2.0-litre Maserati.
 Noted for their immaculate standard of preparation, a trio of works Elevens ran at Le Mans in 1956 (as well as a host of other events such as Sebring and Goodwood) and the Reg Bicknell/Peter Jopp 1100cc Climax-powered car finished 7th overall and won its class.
 The following year, the Team Lotus Eleven of Mac Frazer/Jay Chamberlain scored an 1100cc class win and Cliff Allison/Keith Hall’s 750cc car won the Index of Performance.
 In 1957, four works Elevens contrived to cross the line together at the 24-Hours’ 4.00pm finish, the 750cc car of Allison/Hall wining its class and the Index of Performance once again.

 1957: Type 12 Formula 2 car is the first single-seater Lotus.

-Earlier that year, Team Lotus constructed its first single-seater racing car, the type 12.
+Earlier that year, Team Lotus constructed its first single-seater racing car, the Type 12.
 Designed to run in Formula 2, it was built up on a spaceframe chassis with an aluminium ‘cigar-tube’ body, and used a 1,475cc Coventry-Climax twin-cam.
 The racing team relocated to nearby Edmonton when Williams and Pritchard moved out of their workshops, and the Type 12 was made there.
-Graham Hill debuted the 1.9-litre Type 12 in a mixed field of F1 and F2 cars at the Express International Trophy Meeting at Silverstone, finishing 8th.
+Graham Hill debuted the 1.9-litre, Type 12 in a mixed field of F1 and F2 cars at the Express International Trophy Meeting at Silverstone, finishing 8th.

 Meanwhile, in 1957, Lotus launched its first production coupé, the Elite (Type 14).
 Based on a monocoque shell composed entirely of fibreglass, reinforced with steel tubing and plates, it ran with a 1,216cc Coventry-Climax engine, and proved just as effective on track as on the road.
-Equally notably, the Lotus Seven first appeared in 1957, the car that endures to the present day as a Caterham (to whom Chapman sold the rights in 1973) in much the same format as when launched, and provided a stepping stone into motor sport for generations of enthusiasts.
-Lotus's move to its new Cheshunt factory in Hertfordshire in June 1959 enabled greater production capacity as well as a new base for the racing team.
+Equally notably, the Lotus Seven first appeared in 1957, the car that endures to the present day as a Caterham (to whom Chapman sold the rights in 1973) in much the same format as when launched, and provided a stepping-stone into motor sport for generations of enthusiasts.
+A move by Lotus to its new Cheshunt factory in Hertfordshire in June 1959 enabled greater production capacity as well as a new base for the racing team.

-1958: Type 16 is the first Lotus Formula 1 car
+1958: Type 16 is the first Lotus race car constructed for Formula 1

 In 1958, Team Lotus came out with its first Formula 1 car; the pretty Frank Costin inspired Type 16.
 Dubbed the ‘mini-Vanwall’, it remained steadfastly a front-engined car.
 But it was over-complex and proved unreliable.
 Having long been convinced that the front-engine, rear-drive configuration was correct, late the following year, Chapman followed Cooper’s example and went for the mid-engined format with the Type 18.
 This simpler layout did away with the need for a prop-shaft and enabled a more compact design, and Team Lotus never looked back.